-This paper focuses on a summer school that was held in TOBB University of Economics and Technology, Ankara during the summer of 2019 and it tries to analyze how the making of full-size models (i.e. concrete walls) could be a tool in the learning environment in architecture.
+This paper focuses on a summer school that was held in TOBB University of Economics and Technology, Ankara during the summer of 2019 and it tries to analyze how the making of fullsize models (i.e. concrete walls) could be a tool in the learning environment in architecture.
 The first part of the paper explores a ground for discussion considering the making of life-size models and the summer school as an alternative program.
 The second part concentrates on the summer school as a case, its theme, the outputs, and the concrete walls together with the versatility of the roles they take as an architectural model.
 Consequently, this paper aims to present what this summer school has pedagogically brought to architectural design education- from one-to-one production to hands-on experiences, and to reveal hidden themes, and invisible discussions covered by the case.

-Architectural physical models have been taking on different roles for many years in architecture owing to their wide variety of uses: Architectural model as a teaching, learning, presentation, design or communication tool, a research medium, or a place for experiments, thinking and sharing ideas.2 Architects' need for design representation, time, resources, and facilities in general define and determine these roles.
+Architectural physical models have been taking on different roles for many years in architecture owing to their wide variety of uses: Architectural model as a teaching, learning, presentation, design or communication tool, a research medium, or a place for experiments, thinking and sharing ideas.1 Architects' need for design representation, time, resources, and facilities in general define and determine these roles.
 Architectural model, where design ideas are materialized, almost always situates between abstract and real, presents variability and diversity in its physical appearance and materiality and finds its expression in different scales.
-As some researchers have already suggested, there appear two broad categories if one tries to classify architectural physical models in terms of their use:
+As some researchers have already suggested, there appear two broad categories if one tries to classify architectural physical models in terms of their use: presentation models and working models.

-2 For a detailed summary of "important invisible functions" of architectural models through history, see Morrison &Ostwaltz, 2006. presentation models and working models.
 The first category approaches the model as a "completed" artifact.
-Here, the architectural model is a representation tool, or an endproduct to be presented, for instance, to a client or competition jury.
+Here, the architectural model is a representation tool, or an end-product to be presented, for instance, to a client or competition jury.
 It is one of the after products of the design visualization or materialization process in architecture.
 In the second category, an architectural model is a design tool or an environment in which architects test their design ideas.
 It accompanies architectural work in progress.
 Nevertheless, there also appears a third category: the life-size model or replica.
 It can undoubtedly be in somewhere controversial, perhaps peculiar within the lengthy journey of the architectural model, its significance and function in architecture notwithstanding.